allenliu70/vpc_flow_logs/README.md

 1. Clone my repo: **https://github.com/allenliu70/vpc_flow_logs.git**

-2. After cloning, cd into vpc_flow_logs.
+2. After cloning, cd into the folder **vpc_flow_logs**.
    Depending on whether default or custom formatted flow logs you want to processed, follow one of the following 2 sessions.

 3. Process **default format** flow logs: